 This energetic shortboard features a squared thumb tail, high-performance sharp nose, and an increased rocker.
-Made out of a 100% closed cell foam that won’t rot or absorb water.
-Lib Tech Boards are extremely hard to ding.
+Made out of a 100% closed-cell foam that won’t rot or absorb water.
+Lib Tech Boards are tough to ding.
 Includes fins!

 Read more about the Tech Vert from surfboards.com

 There you go – I hope you found that guide useful and got the idea when choosing the right surfboard.